 Once the company gets established, maintaining the same is a big challenge.
-One of the easiest ways to maintain it safely is to implement the post-incorporation services that are necessary for any business for performing smooth operations.
+One of the easiest ways to maintain it safely is to implement the post-incorporation services that are necessary for any business to perform smooth operations.
 Some of the services include the following:

-Implementing these fundamentals will help you to keep a track on your business growth, and take the necessary steps accordingly.
+Implementing these fundamentals will help you to keep track of your business growth and take the necessary steps accordingly.

 A business investor in Qatar can select any one of the business entities:

 As the name suggests, a One-Person Company in Qatar is owned by a single natural person or corporate entity; that is to say, the company’s entire share capital and economic bearing are held by that one person or corporate entity.
-The company’s owner is responsible for company obligations from one’s own assets unless he/she separates one’s interests from that of the company.
+The company’s owner is responsible for company obligations from one’s own assets unless he/she separates one’s interests from those of the company.

 The minimum share capital required to start a One-Person Company in Qatar is QR 200,000 (approximately 54,000 USD).
 Also, the name of the company should be linked with the name of its sole proprietor, followed by the phrase “One Person Company (OPC.)”

-A Simple Partnership in Qatar is a company formed by 2 or more natural persons who are personally and jointly responsible for the liabilities of the company, i.e., they bear unlimited liability.
+A Simple Partnership in Qatar is a company formed by two or more natural persons who are personally and jointly responsible for the liabilities of the company, i.e., they bear unlimited liability.

 A Joint Partnership in Qatar is similar to a simple partnership, except here, it has two types of partners:

 These partners bear the company's responsibilities only to the extent of the respective value of their shares in the capital.
 A trustee partner may not indulge in the management affairs of the company.